 This has important implications in the officer-removal context in particular.
 Advocates of the unitary executive theory have long bristled at Humphrey's Executor v.
-United States.84 In Humphrey's Executor, the Court blessed Congress's ability to impose statutory restrictions on the President's power to remove policymakers at the helm of so-called independent agencies.
+United States.
+In Humphrey's Executor, the Court blessed Congress's ability to impose statutory restrictions on the President's power to remove policymakers at the helm of so-called independent agencies.
 For many unitary executive theorists, this doctrine represents a "serious, ongoing threat" that "subverts political accountability and threatens individual liberty."
-85

 In a series of cases, the Court has pared back Congress's ability to insulate executive officers from presidential removal.
 In both Free Enterprise and Seila Law, Justice Alito joined the majority in refusing to extend Humphrey's Executor to new contexts.
-86 In Collins v.
+In Collins v.
 Yellen, the latest in this series, Justice Alito wrote the majority.
-87 And the shift from Seila Law to Collins illuminates Justice Alito's ability to discipline doctrine by minimizing ambiguities.
+And the shift from Seila Law to Collins illuminates Justice Alito's ability to discipline doctrine by minimizing ambiguities.

 In Seila Law, the Court invalided a law limiting the President's authority to remove the director of the Consumer Financial Protection Bureau (CFPB).
 The CFPB emerged from the Great Recession with the mandate to combat "unfair, deceptive, or abusive" acts and practices in consumer finance.
-Receptive, or abusive acts and practices in consumer finance.
-Receptive, or abusive acts and practices in consumer finance.
-Receptive, or abusive acts and practices in consumer finance.
-Receptive, or abusive acts and practices in consumer finance.
-Receptive, or abusive acts and practices in consumer finance.
-Receptive, or abusive acts and practices in the CFPB to operate as an independent agency like the agencies the Court blessed in Humphrey's Executor.
+Congress intended the CFPB to operate as an independent agency like the agencies the Court blessed in Humphrey's Executor.
 But the CFPB differed from the agencies at issue in Humphrey's Executor in one important respect.
 While most independent agencies are led by multimember commissions or boards, the CFPB was headed by a single official.
 Appointed by the President and confirmed by the Senate, that official